 1426 Bagley.
 Detroit, MI.
 (313) 962-2121

 St. Cece's opens at 9 a.m.
-Sunday and Monday.
-During the parade on Sunday, they have an early morning brunch and live music by The Hemis.
-On Monday, there is an Irish Menu.
+Sunday.
+During the parade on Sunday, there will be brunch with an Irish menu on Monday.
 More information here.

 Gaelic League Irish-American Club of Detroit